-When purchasing staff receives a buying requisition, they launch a request for quote.
+When purchasing staff receives a buying requisition, they launch a request for a quote.
 Requests for quotes are created and submitted to suppliers who request prices.
-RFQs are created and delivered to suppliers to request specifications, pricing and delivery.
+RFQs are created and delivered to suppliers to request specifications, pricing, and delivery.

 6) Order placement

-After a supplier is given a PO, its performance is monitored to see if its goods meet the requirements.
-Future orders may be placed with suppliers who deliver satisfactory goods.
+After giving a supplier a PO, you can monitor its performance to see if its goods meet the requirements.
+Place future orders with suppliers who deliver satisfactory goods.
 Unsatisfactory supplier performance may result in removal from the approved database.
-It may also lead to a lack of future POs .
-Supplier performance is measured using scorecards by some procurement departments.
+It may also lead to a lack of future POs.
+Measure supplier performance using scorecards by some acquisition departments.
 This measures quality, on-time delivery, cost control, and responsiveness.

 Supply chain management agency theory

-This theory applies to contractual arrangements between principal and an agent.
+This theory applies to contractual arrangements between a principal and an agent.
 Although they are cooperating, their attitudes toward risks and their goals are different.
-Principal assigns duties to an agent who completes those responsibilities on his behalf.
+The principal assigns duties to an agent who completes those responsibilities on his behalf.

 Management of the company must act in accordance with the authority granted to them.
 They act on behalf of the company proprietors while making supply chain decisions.
 According to this theory, the principal and agent’s interests are not at odds with one another.
-Their varying levels of risk tolerance may always be accommodated.
+They can accommodate varying levels of risk tolerance.
 Principals and agents both aim to get the most out of the same organizations.

 The principal is aware of what the professional agent does and how he or she does it.
 This creates a significant informational imbalance.
 Principals find it difficult to predict in advance how much help they will require.
 This is because of the knowledge imbalance.
 The owners, who are the principals, want the managers (agents) to make proper choices.
 Decisions that will ensure SMEs prosper, including successful supply chain coordination.
 The aim of agency theory is thus to design and build a contract that minimizes agency problems.